Tropical bottlenose whale: Population and distribution

 Strandings and sightings indicate the species ranges across the Indian Ocean from southern and eastern Africa to the Maldives, Sri Lanka, and east to Myanmar, with a Pacific range extending from Australia to Japan.
 However, if the sightings of tropical beaked whales are taken into account, the range of this whale is more extensive; they have been sighted from the Arabian Sea including the Gulf of Aden to Guadalupe Island and the Gulf of California (the sightings off Mexico (in 1992 and 1993) are probably extralimital, as they are associated with abnormally warm water during El Niño events).
 Sightings in the Gulf of Mexico are possible, which may indicate they are present in the tropical Atlantic Ocean, as well.
 The most frequent observations have occurred off the coasts of Hawaii.
 Although only a single specimen has washed up in Hawaii, they are apparently rather common; a 2002 survey estimated 766 animals.
 No other population estimates exist for other locales, although a single individual was apparently identified in the Comoro Islands in the summer of 2002–2003.
 One whale was observed from a whale-watching vessel off Choshi in December, 2015.
 Possible sightings were made off Tokara Islands and Bonin Islands, as well.
 They have also recorded off New Caledonia.

 The range of Longman's beaked whales was once considered to be restricted to warmer waters of Pacific, but stranding records in recent years revealed they may migrate further north to sub-Arctic regions such as off Hokkaido.
 No occurrence has been confirmed in the Sea of Japan, but a possible Longman's beaked whale stranded on a beach near Vladivostok in 2011.

 In 2009, the first confirmed sighting was made of tropical bottlenose whales in the southern Bay of Bengal.
 In the summer and fall of 2010, researchers aboard the NOAA ship McArthur II made two sightings of groups of tropical bottlenose whales off Hawaii.
 The first sighting consisted of a "large, active group" of over 70 individuals surfacing rapidly and breaching on occasion; the second sighting, late in October, did not last as long, as the group "ran away".
 Increasingly more sightings and strandings have been recorded in Taiwan and surrounding small islands such as at Yilan the Green Island, and Orchid Island.
 An entangled individual was saved by local fishermen off Pakistan in 2015.

 Since Dalebout et al. (2003), additional strandings have been reported in the Philippines (2004), Taiwan and Myanmar (2005), the Andaman Islands (2009), and Maui (2010).

 Conservation

 No records report the whale being hunted, although individuals have been trapped in fishing nets off Sri Lanka and a stranding in Taiwan in 2005 involving a cow-calf pair may have been due to nearby naval exercises.
-The tropical bottlenose whale is covered by the Memorandum of Understanding for the Conservation of Cetaceans and Their Habitats in the Pacific Islands Region (Pacific Cetaceans MOU).
+Plastic bags and other debris have also discovered in the stomachs of some stranded individuals, potentially causing digestive disruption.The tropical bottlenose whale is covered by the Memorandum of Understanding for the Conservation of Cetaceans and Their Habitats in the Pacific Islands Region (Pacific Cetaceans MOU).